Open topic with navigation

 When you install Synergy/DE on the license clients, specify the primary server by DNS name—not IP address—in the Server Name field.
 If the license clients are Synergy/DE Client machines, specify the name of the primary server in the setup.ini file.

 The name of the backup license server is sent to the license client when the client makes a license request to the primary server.
 This value is then stored in the registry on the client.
 This means the client must have made a successful connection to the primary server in order to be able to use the backup server.

-If the backup license server name changes, you should log onto each client machine as a user with elevated privileges and run a Synergy application.
+If the backup license server name changes, you should log onto each client machine as a user with elevated privileges and run a Synergy application or lmu.
 This will ensure that the new backup license server name is properly registered on the license client for all users.

 Once you have the primary and backup license servers configured, you can check their status from any client by looking at the Licensing tab in the Synergy Configuration Program.
 Next to the name of the primary and backup servers, you’ll see a status of active, ready, or inaccessible.

 To change which machine is the backup license server to a particular primary license server,

 |1.||Configure a new machine to be a backup license server following the instructions in On the backup license server.|

 |2.||If the new machine has a different name, log onto each license client and run a Synergy application or lmu so that the client is informed of the name change.
 (See the important note above.)|